mmlevinson/hyperComponents/src/content/docs/about/licensing.md

 There are none.
 You may use any code from the hyperComponents library in any project of your choosing, whether personal, for profit, or commercial.

-## Duplication

-You are free to duplicate the code, make changes, and redistribute.
-We ask that you link to this docs site and credit any authors here when you use any components in your project.

 ## Contributing

 The code base for hyperComponents can be reached by clicking on the go to [github]( https://github.com/mmlevinson/hyperComponents) link on the splash screen.

-If you want to make changes (bug fixes?) or contribute a new example of hypermedia using the same tools ( [htmx](https://htmx.org), [Hyperscript](https://hyperscript.org), [Tailwind](https://tailwind.css.com),  [Astro](https://astro.build) then send a Pull Request and offer to join the project as a contributor.
-The project is public and Open Source.
-We welcome instructional code examples that illustrate the advantages of hypermedia exchanges in modern web development.

-This library uses a certain 'style' of writing, both for the docs and the code.
+This library uses a certain 'style' of prose, both for the docs and the code.
 When you review the code examples, they will not be organized they way you would do so in your personal projects.
 Well, maybe because no two persons code exactly the same....  ;-)

 And there are few to no comments.
 This is because HyperScript and HTMX strive to be self documenting and self explanatory in keeping with the [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/) strategy.

 Your PR will be reviewed not only for content but for coding style.
 Expect that your  code would be refactored to bring the coding style more in line with the styles you see in existing examples.
-This would only be done to maintain a consistent 'look and feel' of the examples to provide consistenty for beginners who are learning the principles from reading our source code examples.
-(Afterall, if you are an expert in these tools, you won't be hanging out here in the first place !!).
+This would only be done to maintain a consistent 'look and feel' of the examples to provide consistenty for beginners.
+(Afterall, if you are an expert in these tools, you won't be hanging out here in the first place !! ...   ;-).